📃

 One seemingly important part before reaching out to the sponsors is to create a so called document named "Prospectus."
 This document's purpose is to show your prospecting sponsors what they will get in return of sponsoring your amazing event, hence the name.

-We will go into more detail for the entire sponsor finding process in Working with Sponsors section, but for now you should know that prospectus should be shown after you establish initial communications, and serve a few tasks:
+We will go into more detail for the entire sponsor finding process in section, but for now you should know that prospectus should be shown after you establish initial communications, and serve a few tasks:

 Providing way to few may lead them to suspect you don't know what you are doing, while providing too much like we did in the beginning makes the further negotiation harder for you.